Virgula0/project-zero/README.md

 - **F equip secondary**
 - **Q shoot with secondary**
 - **Mouse left button** shoot with primary
-- **Mouse right button** leave the primary weapon on the ground
+- **Mouse right button**, leave the primary weapon on the ground

-When the ammo of the primary are finished you can throw a gun at an enemy and kill it eventually.
+When the ammo of the primary is finished, you can throw a gun at an enemy and kill it eventually.

 ### Weapons:
 Weapons are divided into **Primary** and **Secondary** categories.
-Enemies can use **Primary** based on an internal list of equippable weapons but cannot equip/use any secondary.
+Enemies can use **Primary** based on an internal list of equipable weapons, but cannot equip/use any secondary.

 #### Primary Weapons:
 Primary weapons are your main damage-dealers, and they are subdivided into **Ranged** and **Melee** weapons.